Future Students Alumni Library Athletics & Recreation

 Room Condition Report

-Make sure you complete the mandatory room condition report at the time of move-in.
+Make sure you review your room condition report at the time of move-in.
+Submit any discrepancies by the deadline noted on the report.

-When you move out, damages will be assessed based on the condition of your room/apartment at move-in, as indicated in your mandatory room condition report.
-If you did not complete your room condition report upon move-in, you will be found responsible for all damages assessed in your space.
+When you move out, damages will be assessed based on the condition of your room/apartment at move-in, as indicated in your Check-In room condition report.

 Move-In Day Schedules